 Compatible with the contents of the lamps.

-Crushed lamps will be stored in 55-gallon drums, or other containers that meet U.S. DOT specifications for such wastes.
+Crushed lamps are stored in 55-gallon drums, or other containers that meet U.S. DOT specifications for such wastes.
 Lamp containers may be used, new, or reconditioned so long as they are structurally sound, adequate to prevent breakage, and compatible with the contents of the lamps.
 A large variety of acceptable container types are available that meet these specifications and selection is often driven by the size, shape, and quantity of the lamps being shipped.
 Intact MCLs may be shipped in containers approved for the transport of the lamps as products.
 Crushed or broken MCLs are shipped in U.S. DOT containers approved and authorized for shipment of hazardous waste.

+Pallets of lamps may be stacked one on one in the storage rows.
+The lower pallet should be structurally sound and adequate to prevent breakage.
+However, caution should be used to select appropriate lower level pallets that will support a second level.

-Container Markings / Labels: All containers will be marked with the Lighting Resources tracking label.
-The tracking label will indicate the type of waste (e.g., “Universal Waste Lamps”), the date, and also contain an identification number that correlates to the Facility waste tracking log. isedwaste (The tracking log will contain generator information as well as the quantity of waste and also the date on which the waste was received.
-Containers used for phosphor powder will be marked with a “Hazardous Waste” label as required by Title 40 CFR § 262.32(b) as an Environmentally Hazardous Solid (Mercury, D009).
+Container Markings / Labels: Product staged in the warehouse is labeled to indicate the type of waste (e.g., “Universal Waste Lamps”), the customer or generator and date received.
+The tracking log will contain the order number, date received, customer name and generator information as well as the quantity of waste.
+Containers used for phosphor powder are marked with a “Hazardous Waste” label as required by Title 40 CFR § 262.32(b) as an Environmentally Hazardous Solid (Mercury, D009).
 The phosphor powder is an on-site generated by-product of the lamp processing operation.
-The Lighting Resources Facility will not accept phosphor powder from other sources.
+The Lighting Resources Facility does not accept phosphor powder from other sources.

 Container Handling Practices.
-Containers will be moved by forklift from the receivingstaging area to the staging or process areas.
-The container staging area in Area A is located along the west wall inside the building, on a sealed concrete floor slab.
-Containers of universal wastes will remain closed during staging except when adding or removing wastes, or conducting inventory, inspection, or sampling.
-The container staging area will be routinely inspected to ensure that the containers remain in good condition, sealed, and without evidence of leakage, spillage,damage or other conditions that could cause or allow leakage or releases of mercury or other hazardous constituents to the environment under reasonably foreseeable conditions.
+Containers are moved by forklift from the receiving/staging area to the storage or process areas.
+The container storage area in Area A is located along the west wall inside the building, on a sealed concrete floor slab.
+Containers of universal wastes remain closed during storage except when adding or removing wastes, or conducting inventory, inspection, or sampling.
+The container storage area is routinely inspected to ensure that the containers remain in good condition, closed, and without evidence of leakage, spillage, or other conditions that could cause or allow leakage or releases of mercury or other hazardous constituents to the environment under reasonably foreseeable conditions.

 3.11 Final Destination of Materials

-All universal wastes and processed / sorted lamp materials will be transported offsite for further processing (i.e., reclamation, recycling, or treatment) or disposal.
-Facilities that these materials will be sent to will be appropriately registered, licensed, or permitted by the states of residence.
+With the exception of lamps, other universal wastes and processed lamp materials are transported offsite for further processing (i.e., reclamation, recycling, or treatment) or disposal.
+Facilities that these materials are sent to are appropriately registered, licensed, or permitted by the states of residence.
 Documentation of transport to these facilities is created and maintained at the Lighting Resources Facility for a minimum period of three years.
-The Further, documentation shall be obtained from all destination facilities that clearly state the final disposition of all materials recovered, recycled, destroyed, and/or disposed of.
+The shipping documentation shall evidence the material destination of universal waste (metals and glass).
+The phosphor powder test results from retorting shall provide verification of mercury separation from phosphor powder.
+Further, a Certificate of Destruction shall be obtained with respect to PCB Ballasts.
 Such documentation shall be maintained at the Lighting Resources Facility for a minimum period of three years.

-The final destination facilities to be used by the Lighting Resources Facility for the processed lamp and transferred universal waste materials is described below.
+The final destination facilities to be used by the Lighting Resources Facility for the processed lamp and transferred universal waste materials are described below.